Help our pollinating wildlife - the bees and butterflies. Anything that we can do in the garden in the late season will help.

 Pollinating wildlife is attracted by planting in or around the pond.

-The surrounding emergence Moist Plants growing near a pond can be both British Native and Non Native but still good as 'Plants for Pollinators':
+The Moist Plants growing near a pond can be both British Native and Non-Native and both types are good as 'Plants for Pollinators':

 - March/April - Darmera peltata, Primula veris.